braddle/osf-resources/CDCD Githubt Actions/README.md

 We are going to create a [GitHub actions](https://github.com/features/actions) pipeline that compiles, tests and pushes our application to dockerhub.

+You can see an example repository of this activity [here](https://github.com/braddle/cicd-lab).

 ### Create a new GitHub repository

 Locate the `+` button to create new things at the top right of the screen and click `New Repository`